Denver in my mind

 Shanahan and the Broncos soon drafted Terrell Davis from the Georgia Bulldogs.
 Georgia was a prominent college, but Davis was widely overlooked because of durability concerns.
 These concerns were eventually realized, but for a handful of years, Davis was stellar.
 In his first season, he rushed for 1,117 yards and, as the 196th pick in the previous draft, he was the lowest-drafted rookie to ever reach the single-season milestone of 1,000 rushing yards.

-While Davis plied his trade as a rookie halfback in the NFL, Peyton Manning honed his trade as a sophomore quarterback in the SEC.
-Manning had crossed paths with Davis in the previous season when their respective teams, the Tennessee Volunteers and the Georgia Bulldogs, played their annual matchup.
-Manning didn’t play because he was the Volunteers’ third-string quarterback, but later that season, injuries ended his role as an understudy.
+While Davis plied his trade as a rookie halfback in the NFL, Peyton Manning honed his trade as a sophomore quarterback for the Tennessee Volunteers in the SEC.
+Manning had crossed paths with Davis in the previous season when their respective teams played their annual matchup.
+Manning didn’t play because he was the Volunteers’ third-string quarterback, but later that season, injuries to the other quarterbacks ended his role as an understudy.

 For the next matchup between the Bulldogs and Volunteers, Manning was the undisputed starter of the Volunteers.
 Near the end of that year, Trey Parker and Matt Stone created an animated short film called The Spirit of Christmas aka Jesus vs Santa.
 Parker and Stone, both Colorado natives and Broncos fans, were commissioned by a client who had seen an earlier version of the film and who planned to use the newer one as a greeting card.